NetApp/trident/README.md

 	Trident pod.
 Trident is operational once you see `"trident bootstrapped successfully."` In the absence of any errors in the log, it would be helpful to inspect the logs for the etcd container: `kubectl logs <trident-pod-name> -c etcd`.
-* ONTAP backends will ignore anything specified in the aggregate parameter of the configuration.
 * If service accounts are not available, `kubectl logs trident -c trident-main` will report an error that `/var/run/secrets/kubernetes.io/serviceaccount/token` does not exist.
 In this case, you will either need to enable service accounts or connect to the API server using the insecure address and port, as described in [Command-line Options](#command-line-options).
-* The [Uninstall Script](#uninstall-script) can help with cleaning up the state after a failure.
+* ONTAP backends will ignore anything specified in the aggregate parameter of the configuration.

 ## Caveats